-This study uses the IEMOCAP corpus [17].
+This study uses the IEMOCAP corpus [21].
 This database comprises video, audio, and motion capture recordings from 10 actors in improvised and script-based scenarios.
 The scenarios were designed such that they elicited different emotions from the actors.
 We use the data from all the subjects, where 60% of the data is used for training, 20% for validation and 20% for testing.
 The database is annotated with categorical emotions by three annotators at the speaking turn level.
 They annotated the emotional content using ten classes: neutral state, anger, happiness, sadness, surprise, fear, frustration, excitement, disgust, and other.
-Similar to previous studies relying on the IEMOCAP corpus, we merge the turns labeled with excitement and happiness [18, 19].
+Similar to previous studies relying on the IEMOCAP corpus, we merge the turns labeled with excitement and happiness [22, 23].
 We calculate the consensus labels for each turn by estimating the majority vote across the annotations.
 This approach creates hard emotional classes for each sentence.
+While the IEMOCAP corpus was annotated with ten classes, the data recording protocol targeted scripts and improvisation scenarios to elicit only happiness, anger, sadness, and frustration.
+As a result, there are few turns labeled as surprise, fear, disgust or excited.
 The frequencies of emotional categories for the consensus labels are 605 (neutral state), 621 (anger), 882 (happiness), 653 (sadness), 1 (disgust), 20 (fear), 998 (frustration), 31 (surprise), and 2 (other).
 The evaluators do not reach agreement in 1,228 segments.
 Due to the sparsity of the classes disgust, fear, and surprise, we merge all these segments with the speaking turns without consensus, assigning them to the class other.
-Consensus labels such as majority vote discard information provided by individual evaluations (see study by Lotfian and Busso [20]).
+Consensus labels such as majority vote discard information provided by individual evaluations (see study by Lotfian and Busso [24]).
 Therefore, we also rely on soft assignments by considering the individual annotations (three annotations per turn).
 The frequencies of the emotional classes assigned to the turns when we consider individual annotations are: 2,538 (neutral state), 2,108 (anger), 3,795 (happiness), 2,047 (sadness), 55 (disgust), 138 (fear), 3,961 (frustration), 200 (surprise) and 281 (other).
 For consistency, we restrict the analysis to the six classes neutral state, anger, happiness, sadness, frustration, and other.
 The soft labels are created by estimating the distribution of the labels assigned to the speaking turn.
 For example, if there are two annotations for anger and one for frustration, we consider a 6D vector with 0.66 for anger, 0.33 for frustration and 0.0 for the remaining categories.